amalto/platform6-ui-components/readme/typings/UserModel.md

     /** Position of user in each organisation he is associated with. */ orgPositionIdMap?: { [appIntanceName: string]: string[] };

+    /** SSO connection ID used to provision the user */ ssoConnectionId?:string;
 }
 ```